There’s a lot of moving parts when you’re working on a marketing campaign and it can feel overwhelming if you haven’t mastered this art yet.

 7. Decide on content assets, timeline and team

-- Determine timeline and create a project plan, allocating resources and team.
+- Determine the timeline and create a project plan, allocating resources and team.

 Here is a list of potential content assets: